Franchises of All Time

 Film Plot Summary

 In the film's prologue, Frank Bryce (Eric Sykes), Riddle manor's elderly caretaker, investigated a light in the middle of the night that was illuminated in the nearby manor.
-He eavesdropped on a conversation between servant Wormtail (Timothy Spall), Lord Voldemort (Ralph Fiennes) - seated in a chair, and a third unnamed or unrecognizable individual.
+He eavesdropped on a conversation between servant Wormtail (Timothy Spall), Lord Voldemort (Ralph Fiennes) - seated in a chair, and a third unnamed or unrecognizable individual (later revealed to be Barty Crouch, Jr. (David Tennant)).
 They seemed to be conspiring, plotting and scheming to capture and then murder a boy (Harry).
 A large snake named Nagini, a symbol of Voldemort, reported that Bryce, the old Muggle caretaker, was listening outside their door.
 Voldemort's killing command of "Avada Kedavra" murdered the old man.

 The entire prologue was experienced by young Hogwarts student Harry Potter (Daniel Radcliffe) as a troubling nightmare of a present-time event.
 He was with his best schoolmate friends, Hermione Granger (Emma Watson) and Ron Weasley (Rupert Grint) at the Weasley household, just before they set off on an early morning hike to a Portkey, and to the 422nd Quidditch World Cup.
 They were joined by the Weasley family, including Ron's sister Ginny Weasley (Bonnie Wright), and Cedric Diggory (Robert Pattinson) and his father.
 The final match was held in a giant open-air stadium - the teams were the green-uniformed Irish against the red-uniformed Bulgarians, led by Viktor Krum (Stanislav Ianevski).
 The end of the match's competition was marked by a violent, fiery attack of a group of black-garbed Death Eaters (evil wizards and witches, all followers of Dark Lord Voldemort) on the campsites of the spectators.
 They were scattered when a Dark Mark (a skull-shaped symbol of Voldemort, imprinted on the left forearm of all Death Eaters) was cast into the sky from an unknown individual (the third individual in Harry's dream, revealed later to be Voldemort's helper Barty Crouch, Jr. (David Tennant)), witnessed only by Harry.
 (He wrote a letter to his godfather Sirius Black, to tell him about his dream and the Quidditch match events.)